vkuhlmann/highlight-latex/README.md

 * **style**: Specify a style for the rule.
 A rule can only have one style.
 If you specify a style after `add`, `remove`, `keywords` (deprecated), `macros` (deprecated) or `commands` (deprecated), this starts a new (unnamed) rule.
-  In practice, the only style which will probably work for you is only a color, so just use it instead.
-But hey, you have the option if you want to. :)
+  In practice, the only style which will probably work for you is just a color.
+  For that, using the 'color' key is just a bit easier and neater.
+  But hey, you have the option to set whatever style you want. :)

 ## Global settings
 There are some global parameters involved in the appearance: